Sravan13/JavaScript-Examples/README.md

 Event Capturing :  Event prapogate in the hierarchy from top to bottom we can acheive capturing by keeping last arguments true in addEventListener(..) method

+#Event Delegation
+Technique of handling events in the webpage in better way.As the webpage grows number of components and it's event handlers will be grown so the it become performance bottle neck to register event handlar to each component .to avoid that we register handler to it's parent